sketchytech/Aldwych_JSON_Swift/README.md

 # Aldwych
 JSON parser/creator for Swift &ndash; for parsing, editing, creating and reconstituting of parsed data.
-Note: Master branch is Swift 1.2 compatible and Swift 2 branch is Swift 2 compatible.
+Note: Master branch is Swift 1.2 compatible and Swift 2 branch is Swift 2 compatible (and currently being tested).

 #Guiding Principles